joe-lloyd/GettingMEAN/README.md

 #Webhooks

-Currently trying to get the server to connect with webhooks so that every time i update here it will automatically feed to my server. (some change to trigger the push).
+Currently trying to get the server to connect with webhooks so that every time i update here it will automatically feed to my server. change to push